openintegrationhub/openintegrationhub/dev-tools/minikube/README.md

 # Configuration

-Before running the setup script, the location of your NFS server must be updated in ./1-Platform/2.1-sourceCodeVolume.yaml.
+Before running the setup script, the location of your host files must be updated in ./1.1-CodeVolume/sourceCodeVolume.yaml and the HOST_OIH_DIRECTORY in setup.sh.
 The server host is the IP address which minikube uses to access the host.
-In order to verify your server address, you will need to start minikube and then execute the following command: `minikube ssh grep host.minikube.internal /etc/hosts | cut -f1`
+In order to verify your server address, you will need to start minikube and then execute the following command: `minikube ssh grep host.minikube.internal /etc/hosts | cut -f1`.
+The server value as provided ('host.docker.internal') will work in most cases.

 The path is the path to the root of your cloned repository / base path of the framework